The popular Bible Lands Museum in Jerusalem has a new exhibition running – Sound of the Shofar.

 This sizable museum is located in the neighborhood of Givet Ram, between the Israel Museum, the National Campus for the Archaeology in Israel, and the Bloomfield Science Museum.

-The main gallery displays various artefacts that range from ancient documents to idols and statues to weapons.
+The main gallery displays various artifacts that range from ancient documents to idols and statues to weapons.
 It also displays the scale models of Jerusalem’s ancient sites and others (such as pyramids at Giza).

 The museum holds some of the most unique, interesting and exquisite items.
 Among them include the richly decorated sarcophagi and blue-glazed jewelry from the Egyptian collection; Babylonian “magical books” written in a spiral direction (in Syrian and Aramaic) designed to “capture” demonic spirits; Neolithic-era Syrian fertility figures; and a vessel with a carved lettering which enabled historians to decipher cuneiform scripts